Congratulations on your placement!

 Part 1: Discipline Specific

-Ensure you complete all orientation requirements applicable to you before starting your placement by reviewing the Discipline Specific Page.
+Before starting your placement, please ensure you have completed all orientation requirements applicable to you by reviewing the Discipline Specific page.

 Part 2: Photo Identification